Come and Listen

 The End of Festival Concert

-Come to the final concert at 7:30 on the evening of the Monday June 26th, to hear some of the best and the most entertaining performances from the festival.
+Come to the final concert on the evening of the Saturday June 26th, to hear some of the best and the most entertaining performances from the festival.
 This concert is one of the highlights of the whole festival.
-Admission to the concert will be £7.00 or £4.50 for concessions.
+It will be preceded by the finals of the John Durrant and Ken Cooper instrumental prizes, which will begin at 6:30 pm – a true treat for the ears!
+The concert will start at approximately 7:30pm.
+Admission will be £7.00 or £4.50 for concessions.

-2017 marks forty years since the first Wantage Music Festival was held, and we shall began our celebrations with a special concert.
-Those who came to the Hall at Challow Park on February 25th were able to enjoy hearing some of the outstanding performers from the past forty years.
+2017 marked forty years since the first Wantage Music Festival was held, and we shall began our celebrations with a special concert.
+Those who came to the Hall at Challow Park on February 25th 2017 were able to enjoy hearing some of the outstanding performers from the past forty years.